Certificate in Employment and Community Skills

 Do you want to prepare yourself for employment?
 The Certificate in Employment and Community Skills is designed for adults and mature school leavers with learning difficulties or an intellectual disability who want to learn new skills and move into employment.

 Learn about goal setting and develop employment skills, community skills, and recreation and leisure skills.
-Gain knowledge and skills required to travel independently and locate community support agencies.
-You’ll also further your literacy and numeracy skills, and find out more about New Zealand, and health and welfare issues.
-Because most companies are using computers, you also learn computer skills.
+Get the knowledge you need to travel independently and find community support agencies.
+Improve your literacy and numeracy abilities, and learn computer skills.
+You'll also find out more about New Zealand, as well as health and welfare issues.

-- A chance to develop an informed and realistic career plan to help you find, secure and maintain employment.
+- A chance to develop an informed and realistic career plan to help you find employment.

 - One day a week in a work placement where you can practise what you've learnt.